vendia/blog/posts/2022-12-05-sharing-data-in-financial-services-how-top-financial-institutions-improve-offerings-servicing-and-operations-with-controlled-multi-party-data-sharing.md

 ---
 draft: false
 slug: sharing-data-financial-services
-title: "Sharing data in financial services: How top financial institutions improve offerings, servicing, and operations with controlled multi-party data sharing"
+title: How top financial institutions improve offerings, servicing, and operations with controlled multi-party data sharing
 description: In this episode of Circles of Trust, Brian Kale and James Gimourginas talk with Tim Zonca about the complexities of data sharing in financial services and the impact better data sharing has on customers and the